 When setting out text in columns, make sure the space between the columns, also known as the gutter, clearly separates them.
 Columns that are too close together may introduce confusion as the reader may read across the page rather than down.
 If space is limited, use a vertical line of at least 1 point thickness to separate the columns.

 Columns that are too close together

-Each year the Round Table runs a people with a print disability in the workplace and the community centre, including businesses, agencies, alternative formats for people with print tertiary institutions, libraries, disabilities.
-Conferences showcase examples of best practice in the provision of accessible information to
+runs a conference to facilitate with a print disability in the formats for people with print disabilities.
+Conferences showcase examples of best practice in the provision of